shubhamperiwal/Facial-Recognition/README.md

 # Facial-Recognition
-This repository will contain my code for a facial recognition software.
+This project detects a person's facial recognition and aims to test the security of using open-source libraries like OpenCV to develop such a software

 ## Requirements
 Python 2.7            -  https://www.python.org/downloads/